Current products on Amazon shown at bottom of article.

-The Stabilizer Canoe Floats Cabela once carried are much better than ordinary sponsons.
-This is the exact system I use, part of the sailing rig I purchased from Spring Creek.
+I use a similar part of the sailing rig I purchased from Spring Creek Outfitters as a stabilizer for my canoe while fishing.
 This outrigger system and several other version designed for kayaks and canoes are available from Spring Creek, but have not been marketed through Amazon recently.
 The stout extruded aluminum bar clamps with heavy-duty fittings to any canoe with gunwales and a beam between 37 inches and 40 inches, but won’t fit kayaks.
-Spring Creek makes different stabilizer systems for kayaks.
-The two very different styles of boat hulls make different rigs essential.

 If you’re the DIY type and hope to save a little money through scavenging and ingenuity, here’s a book that helps.
 John Wansor, an Alaskan fisherman and boatbuilder living in Seattle, designed a traditional single-float outrigger good enough to hold up in Alaskan conditions, yet small enough to cartop.
 He’s a welder and a blacksmith, so don’t expect a rig made out of styrofoam and PVC.
 You’ll need some skills to follow his directions but you’ll wind up with something rugged and useful.
 I’ve had a Spring Creek sailing system out in 45 mph winds, ten mph above the recommended limit for it, and you spend a lot of time putting it back together under those conditions.
 Wansor’s rig holds up.